chmouel/gnome-next-meeting-applet/README.md

 * **my_email**: Your email address
 * **restrict_to_calendar**: Restrict to some calendar, by default it shows event from all calendars.
 * **title_max_char**: The maximum length of the title
+* **change_icon_minutes**: Before the meeting x minutes before the event we will change the icon to gently remind you to connect.

 ### Oauth token configuration